maurice-herwig/wofa/README.md

 ## Usage

 To use it, one or two [```FiniteAutomata```](./wofa/FiniteAutomata.py) objects must be created.
 The constructor of [```FiniteAutomata(initials, transitions, finals)```](./wofa/FiniteAutomata.py)  needs the set of initial states, the transitions and the set of final states.
-With [```weight(dfa, eta, lam)```](./wofa/WeightFiniteAutomata.py) the weight of the language of a deterministic finite automaton (DFA) can be determined and with [```weight_diff(fa_a, fa_b, eta, lam)```](./wofa/WeightFiniteAutomata.py) the weight of the difference of two finite automata can be determined.
+With [```weight(dfa, eta, lam, variant)```](./wofa/WeightFiniteAutomata.py) the weight of the language of a deterministic finite automaton (DFA) can be determined and with [```weight_diff(fa_a, fa_b, eta, lam, variant)```](./wofa/WeightFiniteAutomata.py) the weight of the difference of two finite automata can be determined.

-The parameters eta and lambda have the following meaning:
+The parameters' eta, lambda and variant have the following meaning:
 - eta: Threshold value up to which all words are constantly included in the weighting.

-- lambda: decay rate, which describes how strongly the weighting decreases for increasing word lengths.
+- lambda: Decay rate, which describes how strongly the weighting decreases for increasing word lengths.

+- variant: 'words' | 'wordLengths' Specifies whether all words or all word lengths in the constant part are assigned the same weight.

-The following example illustrates the use of this libary with a concrete example.
+The following example illustrates the use of this library with a concrete example.

 ## Example
 Here is an example of how the weighting of a language can be used for teaching.
 The task was to specify a finite automaton which describes the language of the words above the alphabet {a, b} which do not contain the subword "abba".A sample solution for this is given in the following graphic.
 In addition, two submissions of students are given.
-Here you can see that automata 1 A sample solution for this is given in the following graphic.
+Here you can see that automaton 1 A sample solution for this is given in the following graphic.
 In addition, two submissions of students are given.
-Here you can see that automat 1 is a better submission than the submission of automat 2, even if both submissions are not submissions that describe the required language.
+Here you can see that automaton 1 is a better submission than the submission of automaton 2, even if both submissions are not submissions that describe the required language.
 This is expressed by weighting the symmetric difference of the languages of these two automata to the sample solution by a metric value.
 Which significantly simplifies the evaluation of these deliveries.

 ![](./assets/ExampleAutomatas.jpg)